 Every weekend, in cities and towns all across the country, ham radio operators gather outside for a very special kind of contest–the Fox Hunt.
 A small, low power transmitter is hidden and the rest of the crew tries to find it.
 Sound simple?
 It can be very challenging and a whole lot of fun.
 The direction finding skills learned in this activity can be very valuable in locating a repeater jammer, or a lost hiker.

 No, we don’t have horses, dogs or dress up in formal hunting attire.
 It’s just a fun way to get out and about and use your radio to find an hidden transmitter.
 Anyone can participate, licensed, unlicensed, club member or not, just come prepared to spend time outside(usually in a park).
-So bring the usual stuff, food, water, sunscreen, etc. Nothing is provided to the group except a fun time.
+So bring the usual stuff, food, water, sunscreen, bug spray, etc. Nothing is provided to the group except a fun time.

 |

+Those that find the Fox will need to follow the instructions on the card with the Fox to get credit.
+The first person to find it will get the option to hide the Fox next month.
 Hud will monitor the AA5RO repeater 147.38 Pl 162.2 for talk-in and hints if needed.
 Tips will be provided after 1100 if requested.
-He will also be monitoring 147.435 if you can’t reach the repeater. | |
+He will also be monitoring 147.435 if you can’t reach the repeater. |

-If you need instructions on how to build a simple directional antenna to aid in direction finding, please navigate to www.n9eod.com |
+If you need instructions on how to build a simple directional antenna to aid in direction finding, please navigate to https://nt1k.com/vhf-3el-tape-measure-yagi/ |